lbs1022/gen-711-final-/README.md

     </details>
 </details>

-### PROKKA Protein Abundance Results

-- Someone insert the Protein Result Data

 ### Taxonomic Assessment and Visualization

 15 Assembly:
 - Majority under the Genus "Actinomadura"
-- Not much difference in coverage, may be hard to filter
+- Not much difference in coverage or read legnth, may be hard to filter

 ![plot](15_assembly_output/blob_out.blobDB.json.bestsum.genus.p8.span.100.blobplot.bam0.png)

 69 Assembly:
 - Majority under the Genus "Streptomyces"
-- Some differentiation in coverage and read length, may be easier to filter
+- Some differentiation in coverage and read length, should be easier to filter

 ![plot](69_assembly_output/69blob_out.blobDB.json.bestsum.genus.p8.span.100.blobplot.bam0.png)